-It’s easier to successfully treat an infection if you start taking something for it as soon as possible.
+It’s easier to successfully treat a bacterial infection if you start taking something for it as soon as possible.
 During a SHTF situation, you might want to start taking some natural antibiotics before infection sets in.
 If your injury is one that is likely to cause a problem, this is especially important.
 Bites, animal or human, are practically guaranteed to fester.
 Hot and humid weather promote infection, so be very careful during the summer months about cleaning and treating even small cuts and abrasions.

 Disclaimer: This article discusses natural medicine.
 I am not a medical professional.
 The advice in this article is not a replacement for professional medical advice or care.

 It’s hard not to love honey.
 It has some great antibacterial and antibiotic properties on top of being a delicious and satisfying natural sweetener, so every prepper should have some in their stockpile.

 However, be careful about where you get your honey.
 There are many adulterated products.
 For best results, buy a brand that certifies it only bottles honey from the USA.
 If you can find a local beekeeper or honey house, that’s an excellent way to ensure you get real honey.

 We can thank the active compound allicin for the outstanding antibiotic properties of garlic.
 It’s widely documented that garlic is effective against gram-positive and gram-negative bacteria which means that it’s an excellent broad-spectrum antibiotic.
 Garlic is tolerated by practically everyone.
 The only negative side effect is the odor, and a few people may experience some stomach issues if they consume too much.
 Garlic extract has also been found to prevent harmful bacteria from forming on your gums.